yoladango/goolexa/README.md

 ### Test

-Scroll down to the "Service Simulator" section, the check the Skill is talking to Alexa correcty enter the word help  _"help"_ then click "Ask Gee Music", and you'll ideally see some resulting JSON in the Service Response box.
-You can then try testing phrases like_"Play album In Rainbows by Radiohead"_
+Scroll down to the "Service Simulator" section to check that the Skill is talking to Alexa correctly; enter the word  _"help"_ then click "Ask Gee Music", and you'll ideally see some resulting JSON in the Service Response box.
+You can then try testing phrases like _"Play album In Rainbows by Radiohead"_

 ### Publishing Information, Privacy & Compliance